 Pickle Rollups Recipe

 Pickle rollups (aka ham-and-pickle rollups or Minnesota sushi) are a weirdly delicious finger food that will quickly disappear off of your serving table.
-Ideal for parties and holidays, these are a staple in Minnesota!
+Ideal for parties and holidays, these are a staple in Minnesota and throughout the Midwest.

 If you’ve already tried these pickle rollups, you know how amazing they are.
 No convincing needed.